fusionfabric/open-api-standard/Customization.md

 In the resource API ensure that `POST`, `PUT` and `GET` operations support custom fields e.g.:
 - `GET /parties/{id}` should allow a client to retrieve a resource's common and custom data fields
-- `POST /parties` should allow a client to create a resource with common and custom fields
+- `POST /parties` should allow a client to create a resource with common and custom data fields

 For example, Bank A must be able to get a custom field named `rating` whereas Bank B must be able to get a custom field object named `contact` so that `GET /parties/{id}` can return the following:
 ```